Satire, speculative fiction, or political commentary? Downsizing is a mix of all these, on top of being a comedy.

-There were so many themes going on in Downsizing, and before all else, let me just state that for me, it wasn’t necessarily a bad thing.
-Matt Damon threw in his usual reliable performance, and stereotyping as she might be, Hong Chau’s Vietnamese activist/fugitive was an absolute riot.
-The themes themselves were lightly tossed about, crisp and terse, and in that sense not too unlike a nice bowl of salad.
+The themes themselves are lightly tossed about, crisp and terse, and in that sense not too unlike a nice bowl of salad.
 I entered the cinema expecting the movie to be some sort of sci-fi comedy.
-I was pleasantly surprised that it did not hesitate to go way deeper than that.
+I was pleasantly surprised that that the movie does not hesitate to go way deeper than that.

 Check out my other snappy movie reviews.